pl0q1n/No_More_Flex/README.md

 **Params**
 <p>
-sender (string, required) -- indentifier of money account (eg. card name) which send money.
+sender (string, required) -- indentifier of money account (eg. card name) which send money.  <br>
-receiver (string, required) -- identifier of money account (eg. company name) who get the money.
+receiver (string, required) -- identifier of money account (eg. company name) who get the money.   <br>
-value (int, required) -- value of transaction. time (int, required) -- timestamp of transaction (or time of notification).
+value (int, required) -- value of transaction. <br>
+time (int, required) -- timestamp of transaction (or time of notification).   <br>
-category (string, optional) -- name of category which transaction related to (eg. "grocery"), if not set, we should try to classificate by receiver field.
+category (string, optional) -- name of category which transaction related to (eg. "grocery"), if not set, we should try to classificate by receiver field.   <br>
 </p>

 ### Get Expenses